repoeli/smart-account/summaryy/Task_Complete_Reports.md

   - Added simple charts for by-month and category breakdown; added Top Merchants chart using new `groupBy=merchant` support.
   - Added error banner to gracefully handle summary load failures; falls back to empty visuals.
   - Added date range presets with Custom option (date pickers) and persisted selection to `localStorage`.
+  - [US-010] Added a single safe retry with a Retry button for summary loading; added trend lines on KPI cards comparing to previous period.
+  - [US-005] Dashboard shows OCR engine status pill (Paddle/OpenAI/Unavailable) using `/ocr/health/` for quick visibility.

 #### Notes
 - A “PaddleOCR not available” warning can still appear from the in‑process initializer; the actual OCR path uses the FastAPI HTTP service when running.